greensleeves8/Final_Project_Baseball/README.md

 - JS
 - Python/Flask

-* HTML was used to structure and design our webpages
+* HTML (Hypertext Markup Language) was the code that is used to structure our web page and its content
 	* 7 html files were created to host 6 different user experiences:
 		- Home Page
 		- Project Background